-After September 1, 1978, all applicants for the initial Georgia teaching certificate must attain a satisfactory score on the teaching field criterion-referenced test for the certificate requested.
-In addition, applicants who are converting to certain new fields at the fifth-year level must submit satisfactory scores for the new teaching field.
-The CRT is administered several times a year in regional centers across the state.
-Information about the test is available from the Department of Educational Field Experiences.
+After September 1, 1978, all applicants for the initial Georgia teaching certificate must atta a satisfactory score on the teaching field criterion-referenced test for the certificate quested.
+In addition, applicants who are converting to certain new fields at the fifth-year lemust submit satisfactory scores for the new teaching field.
+The CRT is administered sevetimes a year in regional centers across the state.
+Information about the test is available for the Department of Educational Field Experiences.

-MASTER OF SCIENCE IN ADMINISTRATION
+MASTER OF SCIENCE N ADMINISTRATION